container-storage-interface/spec/spec.md

   // The path to which the volume will be published.
 It MUST be an
   // absolute path in the root filesystem of the process serving this
   // request.
 The CO SHALL ensure uniqueness of target_path per volume.
-  // The CO SHALL ensure that the path exists, and that the process
+  // The CO SHALL ensure that the process serving the request has
-  // serving the request has `read` and `write` permissions to the path.
+  // `read` and `write` permissions to the path, and is able to create
+  // files or directories at the path if it does not exist.
   // This is a REQUIRED field.
   string target_path = 4;